 For a video version of the interview: https://www.youtube.com/watch?v=DeTABWD798c&feature=youtu.be

-and for a fact sheet that explains some of the reasons these revisions are vital to nursing home residents (NOTE: You will have to copy and paste this ink into your browser.
-The hyperlink does not work.):
+and for a fact sheet that explains some of the reasons these revisions are vital to nursing home residents (NOTE: You will have to copy and paste this address into your browser.
+This hyperlink would not activate):

 More fact sheets on the new revised nursing home regulations from the National Consumer Voice for Quality Long-Term Care:

 on admission: http://theconsumervoice.org/uploads/files/issues/Revised_Nursing_Facility_Regulations_Admission.pdf

 on involuntary transfer and discharge:

 on visitation rights:

 on Return to Facility After Hospitalization:

 Often families are told their loved one cannot be served in a community-based setting because of wandering or other challenging behaviors.
 The Center for Medicare and Medicaid services has published guidance for providers instructing them how they are to meet these needs within the federal regulations: